 1. Select a Panama lawyer to work with.
 The lawyer will send you a list of documents you will need to obtain in your country.
-You will need a national criminal report, like an FBI report, marriage certificate, proof of pension if applying for the Pensionado Visa, etc. Most of those documents will need to be apostiled.
+You will need a national criminal report, like an FBI report, marriage certificate, proof of pension if applying for the Pensionado Visa, etc. Most of those documents will need to be apostilled or authenticated.
 Most documents cannot be more than 6 months old but better to apply for a Visa within 1-2 months after you get your documents.
 Bank reference letters cannot be more than 30 days old.
 You will need a Panama bank account to get the Friendly Nations Visa.
 You should confirm that your lawyer can help you set up a bank account for the Friendly Nations Visa.
 During a Panama Relocation Tour, you will meet the lawyer who handles all the Visa applications for our tour clients.
-And we will also help you set up a Panama bank account in 1-2 hour!

-2. Once you have all the documents the lawyer requested, you should scan then email them to your lawyer so they can make sure everything is correct and get everything translated in to Spanish before you arrive.
+2. Once you have all the documents the lawyer requested, you should scan them, then email them to your lawyer so they can make sure everything is correct and get all documents translated into Spanish before you arrive.
 You certainly do not want to make a trip to Panama only to find out that one of the documents is not correct.

-(NOTE: If you get your documents authenticated at the Panama Embassy in your country instead of an apostile, there is an additional step in Panama which must be done before you can apply for your Visa at immigration.
+(NOTE: If you get your documents authenticated at the Panama Embassy in your country instead of an apostille, there is an additional step in Panama which must be done before you can apply for your Visa at immigration.
 You will need to get all documents authenticated by the Ministry of Foreign Relations in Panama City.
+Your attorney will take care of this for you.
 This will take 2 days and they charge $5 per document.
-You can avoid this step if you get your documents apostiled.)
+You can avoid this step if you get your documents apostilled.)